edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 .. note::

-    In this tutorial we will recreate all embeddings every time we run the embeddings generation script, wiping all data and saving new ``Section`` objects for all of the documentation.
+    In this tutorial we will regenerate all embeddings every time we run the embeddings generation script, wiping all data and saving new ``Section`` objects for all of the documentation.
 This might be a reasonable approach if you don't have much documentation, but if you have a lot of documentation, you may want a more sophisticated approach that operates on only documentation sections which have changed.

-    You can achieve this by saving a content checksum as part of your ``Section`` objects.
+    You can achieve this by saving content checksums as part of your ``Section`` objects.
 The next time you run generation, compare the section's current checksum with the one you stored in the database.
 You don't need to generate embeddings and update the database for a given